Behrroozz/portfolio/website/content/work/_index.md

 ---
-title: "Work"
+title: "Portfolio"
-description : "To get an idea of my work, here are some public projects I worked on.
-Since I can't show everything here, I'm happy to discuss more of my work in person."
+description: "Explore a selection of my portfolio projects.
+While not everything can be shared here, I'm happy to walk you through more of my work in person."
 ---